-- Carry out those arrangements for Greater Wellington's triennial elections in October 2007 for which the Council is responsible, and thereafter manage an induction process for Councillors. - Review our standing orders and other statutory documents, for example, the Local Governance Statement and Code of Conduct. - Promote the implementation of the Wellington Regional Strategy. - Operate a regional economic development agency (EDA) to carry out the economic development projects of the Wellington Regional Strategy.
+- Carry out those arrangements for the Council's triennial elections in October 2007, for which the Council is responsible, and thereafter manage an induction process for Councillors. - Review our standing orders and other statutory documents, for example, Local Governance Statement, Code of Conduct. - Promote the implementation of the Wellington Regional Strategy. - Operate a regional economic development agency to carry out the economic development projects of the Wellington Regional Strategy.

-[Please note however, that the proposed governance and funding for the Wellington Regional Strategy is currently subject to an objection process initiated by Upper Hutt City Council.
-We anticipate that this will be resolved before the final 2007/08 Annual Plan is approved by Greater Wellington.]
+[Please note that the proposed governance and funding for the Wellington Regional Strategy is currently subject to an objection process initiated by Upper Hutt City Council.
+We anticipate that a final decision on the regional economic development activity will be made before the final 2007/08 Annual Plan is approved by Council.]